Robots Create New, Diverse Jobs and Grow U.S. Manufacturing

 Headquartered in Charleroi, PA, DMI Companies manufactures sheet metal HVAC systems, components, and accessories for the commercial and industrial construction industry and now has three robots in their factories across the United States.
 Facing increased demand and accompanying production costs, DMI installed their first robot in 2016; a palletizing robot that increased production efficiency and reduced costs by 32%.
 The newest robots pick, package, and stack heavy-end items off the production line, reducing worker fatigue and potential repetitive-motion injuries.

 The addition of robots at DMI has required the company to develop a level of technical competence and support by upskilling current employees, hiring new production workers to backfill these positions, and hiring new skilled labor and engineers to keep pace with the increased productivity.
+This case study further demonstrates the point, that robots taking over jobs is simply not a concern, as the implementation of robotics in manufacturing has created additional jobs, as opposed to shrinking the current pool of roles.
 The company is looking to expand robotic applications to further offset workforce sourcing challenges, increased operating costs, and to continue to increase productivity.

 Download the Fact Sheet